trippuroskie/ParkingBot/README.md

 ## Disclaimer

 For educational purposes only.
-Use responsibly and in accordance with Brighton Resort's terms of service.
+Use responsibly and in accordance with terms of service.